fenago/python-networking-sysadmins/scripting/lab_guides/Lab_5.md

-To start working with directories, first, we will get[]{#id326062915 .indexterm} the name of our current working directory.
+To start working with directories, first, we will get the name of our current working directory.
 The `os` module has a `getcwd()` function, using which we can get the current working directory.
 Start the `python3` console and enter the